BrunoQuaresma/blog/content/blog/code-split-with-lazy-components/index.md

 yarn analyze
 ```

-We can see the `brace` and `react-ace` splitted into a different chunk:
+We can see the `brace` and `react-ace` split into a different chunk:

 ![Analyze after splitting](./analyze-2.png)

-And see decrease our first load time.
+And we can see that initial load time has decreased.

 ![Time to load resources in browser after splitting](./load-browser-2.png)

-Our app only loads the chucks related to the code-editor when the user needs:
+Our app only loads the chunks related to the code-editor when the user needs them:

 ![Loading chuncks to code editor](./code-page.png)

-Now we have an app which uses **Code Splitting** to have a better performance and user experience as well.
+Now, we have an app which uses **Code Splitting** to have better performance and user experience as well.
 I hope you have enjoyed this article and it has been useful to you.
 Thanks for reading!

 #### References
 - [https://reactjs.org/docs/code-splitting.html](https://reactjs.org/docs/code-splitting.html)